6 Reasons to Learn Data Science Online

 If students are taking a data science course online and live close to campus, they may visit instructors or participate in job fairs, networking events, social clubs, or meet with career counselors.
 If campus is farther away, students should consider going to meetups or events with industry experts to make these connections.
 They should also tap into their peers’ social or career networks and ask for introductions to connections to working professionals in fields they’re interested in.
 Students should also consider developing their Linkedin profile and cold connecting with people and companies on LinkedIn on their own.

 More Online Degree Options in Data Science

-Bootcamps and master’s degree programs have sprung up over the past decade to help meet the demand for qualified data scientists.
+Data science bootcamps and master’s degree programs have sprung up over the past decade to help meet the demand for qualified data scientists.
 Online master’s in data science programs are evolving and many schools have created engaging and interactive online curriculums to attract a global audience and keep students on track regardless of their location.
-A Forbes article in 2018 claimed that there’s been a shift to requiring a data science master’s degree rather than a PhD, which has increased the number of available programs.
 With an improved student experience, flexibility and opportunities to lower overall cost, it’s an exciting time to consider pursuing a master’s in data science online.

 Last updated: March 2021

 This page includes information from O*NET OnLine by the U.S. Department of Labor, Employment and Training Administration (USDOL/ETA).
 Used under the CC BY 4.0 license.
 O*NET® is a trademark of USDOL/ETA.